Molecular and Cellular Biology

 Wang SW, Speck NA.
 Purification of core-binding factor, a protein that binds the conserved core site in murine leukemia virus enhancers.
 Mol Cell Biol.
 1992;12(1):89-102. doi:10.1128/mcb.12.1.89

 Dartmouth Digital Commons Citation

 Wang, Shuwen W. and Speck, Nancy A., "Purification of Core-Binding Factor, a Protein that Binds the Conserved Core Site in Murine Leukemia Virus Enhancers."
 (1992).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1273.